Margaret Morris (dancer): Personal life

 Morris's personal life was colourful; she was bohemian in spirit.
 She had an affair with the writer John Galsworthy as a young woman whilst he was still married to Ada Galsworthy, and her long-term partnership with the Scottish artist John Duncan Fergusson did not rule out other liaisons.
 She met Fergusson in Paris in 1913 and they became life partners but never married.
 He was an important influence on her work.

 He introduced her to the Paris art world and with her in 1915 founded the Margaret Morris Club in Chelsea, which quickly became the focus for the remnants of the pre-war avant garde in London.
 Members included Augustus John, Jacob Epstein, Katherine Mansfield, Ezra Pound, Siegfried Sassoon, Wyndham Lewis and Charles Rennie Mackintosh among others.
 Some members of this group, after the war, were involved in organising a Labour Party connected collective known as the 'Arts League of Service' which aimed to bring the arts into everyday life.

 Later years and legacy

 In 1961, after the death of J. D. Fergusson, the Glasgow School was closed.
 In 1972, at the age of 81, Morris was asked to train the dancers in the hit musical Hair at the Metropole Theatre, Glasgow.
 In 1973 the 'Margaret Morris Movement' film was made by the Scottish Arts Council.
 Margaret Morris died in Glasgow on 29 February 1980, aged 89.

 The archive of Morris and Fergusson is held by Culture Perth and Kinross.
 Some works were previously on display in a dedicated Fergusson Gallery, but they were moved in 2024 to Perth Art Gallery where there is a permanent Fergus and Meg exhibition.

 In 2019, University of Edinburgh Library hosted a Wellcome Trust funded archive exhibition, Body Language, which explored Morris' legacy as a choreographer and dance teacher, along with the archives of Dunfermline College of Physical Education and Scottish Gymnastics.

+In 2025, blue plaques to commemorate Morris and Ferguson were erected at 4 Clouston Street, Glasgow where the couple lived from 1939 until their deaths.